docker/app/README.md

-  pull        Pull an application package from a registry push        Push an application package to a registry rm          Remove an application upgrade     Upgrade an installed application validate    Checks the rendered application is syntactically correct
+  pull        Pull an application package from a registry push        Push an application package to a registry rm          Remove an application update      Update a running application validate    Checks the rendered application is syntactically correct

 Run 'docker app COMMAND --help' for more information on a command.